PIR-IDS/wallet-card/README.md

   </a>

   <p align="center">
-    IDS: Code for the nano33ble board
+    IDS: Code for the Arduino Nano 33 BLE board
     <br />
     <a href="https://github.com/PIR-IDS/nano33ble/releases"><strong>See Releases »</strong></a>
     <br />